“Beloved, we are gathered…”

 Sekou held her till the shudders and squirms stopped, and watched her lips struggle to mouth, “Coward!” before the lights went out of her terrified eyes.
 Her entire face was inflated.
 She looked horrifying, and the contrast to how beautiful she’d looked earlier almost amused him.

 Yes, he was a coward, but this was the bravest he’d ever been, so he didn’t mind.
-He gently let go of her body, and looked up.
 Everyone was on their feet, most of them just looking confused at how quickly things had progressed.
 He slowly shook his head.
 “She’s gone.
 I think..I think she was poisoned.
 What did she eat?
 Oh my God,” his face crumpled.
+The hall erupted in noise; everyone scrambled to get out or get to the body, shouting, wailing.
+He processed all of this apathetically, the weight of the body straining on him.
+Out of the corner of his eye he saw her mother faint back unto the pews.
+He gently lowered her to the floor, shutting her eyelids.
+He remained there in a squat, his mind ringing with a cyclone of thoughts.
+It all slowly quieted to one.

 He wanted to break into dance.